 Fluorescent bulbs contain ballasts that, unless are integrated (like in screw-base CFLs), often fail and need to be replaced.

 Light-Emitting Diodes (LEDs):

 LEDs produce the longest-lasting, most energy-efficient lighting available today.
 A semiconductor rich in electrons and a semiconductor rich in holes are used to create an LED.
 Passing a current through the junction of these two materials combines the electrons with the holes and produces photons, which is the light that you see.
-LED lights have endless application possibilities, such as under-cabinet, landscape, vehicle, work, home, industrial, and commercial lighting.
+LED lights have endless application possibilities, such as under-cabinet, landscape, vehicle, home, industrial, and commercial lighting.

 What you should know: